Seaside town named the best place to visit in the UK for 2025

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As we trudge through all 31 days of January, it's time to look ahead to the top UK destinations for festivals, events and new cultural institutions to enjoy this year.
+As we trudge through winter, it's time to look ahead to the top UK destinations for festivals, events and new cultural institutions to enjoy this year.

 Thankfully, Time Out has named the best places in the UK to add to your staycation bucket list – and Folkestone, Kent, has found itself at the top of the list.